Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

  1. Click on **Next** > **Save** > **Done**.

- 1. Repeat the above step for assign the **Role Group** permission to user:
+ 1. Repeat the above steps for assign the following **Role Group** permission to user:

       - Compliance Proctection